Cerebellum-Network/grant-program/applications/cere-ddc-updates.md

-# Cere DDC Update: Smart Contract to Bridge Tokens and Automatic DDC Update
+# Cere Developer Console Improvement: Smart Contract to Bridge Tokens and Automatic DDC Update

 ## Proposal submitted to the Cere Foundation on April 21, 2025, by Nikhil Bhintade